-Payment at Maturity: At maturity, you will receive a cash payment, for each \$1,000 principal amount note, of \$1,000 plus the
+Payment at Maturity: At maturity, you will receive a cash payment, for each \$1,000 principal amount note, of \$1,000 plus the Additional

-Additional Amount[†], which may be zero.
+Amount[†], which may be zero.

-You will be entitled to repayment of principal in full only at maturity, subject to the credit risk of
+You will be entitled to repayment of principal in full only at maturity, subject to the credit risk of JPMorgan

-JPMorgan Chase & Co.
+Chase & Co.

-Additional Amount[†]: The Additional Amount[†] per \$1,000 principal amount note paid at maturity will equal $$1,000 \times $$ the Index than 100%
+Additional Amount[†]: The Additional Amount[†] per \$1,000 principal amount note payable at maturity will equal \$1,000 × the Index Return

-Return × the Participation Rate, provided that the Additional Amount[†] will not be less than zero.
+× the Participation Rate, provided that the Additional Amount[†] will not be less than zero.

-Participation Rate: At least 100%.
-The actual Participation Rate will be determined on the pricing date and will not be less
+Participation Rate: At least 165%.
+The actual Participation Rate will be determined on the pricing date and will not be less than